BIOP/ijp-imagetoatlas/registration.md

 In this mode, a single slice is displayed at a time overlaying the atlas.
 The slice which is being displayed is the **current slice**.
 The current slice is indicated by a white circle around the slice handle.

-You can navigate along the slices by pressing arrow keys or pushing `Previous` and `Next` in the `Display & Navigation` card.
+You can navigate along the slices by pressing the left and right arrow keys or by pushing `Previous` and `Next` in the `Display & Navigation` card.

 If you notice a problem in the review mode, you can switch back any time to the `positioning mode` in order to correct the slice position or the atlas slicing angle.

 ---

 `Right` and `Left` key to change the current slice also works in the positioning mode.
-Brackets `[]` indicates the current slice in the `Slices Display` card table:

 ![Current slice](assets/img/fiji_current_slice.png)